A Hunt for Magnetic Signatures of Hidden-Photon and Axion Dark Matter in the Wilderness: Data Analysis

 \subsubsection{Calibration drift}

 A temperature-dependent sensor calibration will lead to systematic errors in magnetic-field measurements.
 As shown in Fig.~\ref{Fig:TimeSeries}, we observed that the temperature swing over the course of a day at the Hayward station was significantly greater than that in the Oberlin and Lewisburg stations.
 In that period, we recorded changes in the dc magnetic-field readings that tracked the sensor temperature of up to $10 \%$ for the Hayward station, and less than $3\%$ for the Oberlin and Lewisburg stations.
-In the the 0.5--5.0 Hz band, we estimate the impact of a drifting calibration on the upper limits of $\varepsilon$ and $g_{a\gamma}$ by running analyses where we scale the sensor readings by up to 10 percent of their values.
+In the 0.5--5.0 Hz band, we estimate the impact of a possibly drifting calibration on the upper limits of $\varepsilon$ and $g_{a\gamma}$ by running analyses where we independently scaled the sensor readings by up to 10 percent for Hayward, and up to 3 percent for the other two stations.
 We then determined the resulting limits, concluding that a drifting calibration of the magnitude we observed would change the limits on $\varepsilon$ and $g_{a\gamma}$ by $\lesssim 3\%$.